Experimental rock: Late 1970s–1990s

 By the late 1970s, several developments emerged influenced by the wider punk rock movement.
 In England this was represented by the burgeoning post-punk movement.
 Similarly to Germany's krautrock scene, artists eschewed rock conventionality, in favor of influences indebted to music genres such as funk, dub, and avant-garde jazz.
-Notable avant-punk acts during this period included This Heat, Public Image Ltd, and the Fall.
+Experimental rock acts during this period included This Heat, Public Image Ltd, and the Fall.
 In America, the New York no wave scene consisted of experimental rock bands that rejected the commerciality of new wave, and who, according to Village Voice writer Steve Anderson, pursued an abrasive reductionism which "undermined the power and mystique of a rock vanguard by depriving it of a tradition to react against."
 Anderson claims that the no wave scene represented "New York's last stylistically cohesive avant-rock movement."
 The industrial music scene led to acts such as Einstürzende Neubauten, Cabaret Voltaire, Nurse with Wound and Throbbing Gristle.

 In Japan, Osaka, Kobe, Kyoto and other parts of the Kansai region developed a regionalized extension of New York City no wave known as "Kansai no wave".
 Artists included Aunt Sally, INU, Hide, Jojo Hiroshige and SS.
 This scene led to the emergence of the Japanoise scene led by artists such as Keiji Haino, Boredoms, Fushitsusha, the Gerogerigegege, Ruins and Hanatarash, which helped develop styles of contemporary noise music such as harsh noise.

-By the 1980s, notable broader experimental rock groups included acts such as Material, the Work, Last Exit, Sonic Youth, John Zorn and Massacre.
+By the 1980s, notable broader experimental rock groups included acts such as Material, Swans, the Work, Last Exit, Sonic Youth, John Zorn and Massacre.
 Pitchfork later described acts such as the Birthday Party as "avant-rock icons."
 According to journalist David Stubbs, "no other major rock group [...] has done as much to try to bridge the gap between rock and the avant garde" as Sonic Youth, who drew on improvisation and noise as well as the sound of the Velvet Underground.